 “You spoke that savage tongue!”

 “What happened to Ethan?”
-The woman wrung her hands as she scurried to approach.
+The woman wrung her hands as she hurried to approach.

 “He was burned.
 Perhaps by his weapon?
 You should make sure it works,” Mahrial said.
 She brought the man inside the tiny structure and set him down on the bed before handing the woman the strange weapon.

 The woman ignored the hint to fuss over her mate, at least at first.
 Satisfied that he would be fine, she examined it.
 “It looks fine, but fired recently,” she said, continuing to look it over.
-She fetched out of the man’s belongings metal balls and a black powder, as well as a rag and a rod and carefully loaded it before suddenly bringing it up to point directly at Mahrial’s face.
+She fetched metal balls and a black powder out of the man’s belongings, as well as a rag and a rod, and carefully loaded it before suddenly bringing it up to point directly at Mahrial’s face.
 “Who are you and what did you do to my husband?”